balping/UltraPlot/docs/faq.rst

 <https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.uplt.html>`__
 and `xarray <http://xarray.pydata.org/en/stable/plotting.html>`__
 both offer convenient matplotlib plotting commands.
-How does ultraplot compare against these tools?
+How does UltraPlot compare against these tools?

-* ultraplot, seaborn, pandas, and xarray all offer tools for generating rigid, simple, nice-looking plots from data stored in `~pandas.DataFrame`\ s and `~xarray.DataArray`\ s (ultraplot tries to apply labels from these objects, just like pandas and xarray).
+* UltraPlot, seaborn, pandas, and xarray all offer tools for generating rigid, simple, nice-looking plots from data stored in :class:`~pandas.DataFrame`\ s and :class:`~xarray.DataArray`\ s (UltraPlot tries to apply labels from these objects, just like pandas and xarray).
-* ultraplot is integrated with *cartopy* and *basemap*.
-You will find plotting geophysical data in ultraplot to be much more concise than working with cartopy and basemap directly.
+* UltraPlot is integrated with *cartopy* and *basemap*.
+You will find plotting geophysical data in UltraPlot to be much more concise than working with cartopy and basemap directly.
-* ultraplot *expands upon* the seaborn tools for working with color and global settings.
+* UltraPlot *expands upon* the seaborn tools for working with color and global settings.
-  For example, see `~ultraplot.constructor.Colormap`, `~ultraplot.colors.PerceptualColormap`, and `~ultraplot.config.Configurator`.
+  For example, see :class:`~ultraplot.constructor.Colormap`, :class:`~ultraplot.colors.PerceptualColormap`, and :class:`~ultraplot.config.Configurator`.
-* ultraplot *expands upon* matplotlib by fixing various quirks, developing a more advanced automatic layout algorithm, simplifying the process of drawing outer colorbars and legends, and much more.
+* UltraPlot *expands upon* matplotlib by fixing various quirks, developing a more advanced automatic layout algorithm, simplifying the process of drawing outer colorbars and legends, and much more.
-* ultraplot is *built right into the matplotlib API*, thanks to special subclasses of the `~matplotlib.figure.Figure` and `~matplotlib.axes.Axes` classes, while seaborn, pandas, and xarray are meant to be used separately from the matplotlib API.
+* UltraPlot is *built right into the matplotlib API*, thanks to special subclasses of the :class:`~matplotlib.figure.Figure` and :class:`~matplotlib.axes.Axes` classes, while seaborn, pandas, and xarray are meant to be used separately from the matplotlib API.

-In a nutshell, ultraplot is intended to *unify the convenience of seaborn, pandas, and xarray plotting with the power and customizability of the underlying matplotlib API*.
+In a nutshell, UltraPlot is intended to *unify the convenience of seaborn, pandas, and xarray plotting with the power and customizability of the underlying matplotlib API*.

 ..
-  So while ultraplot includes similar tools, the scope and goals are largely different.
+  So while UltraPlot includes similar tools, the scope and goals are largely different.
-  Indeed, parts of ultraplot were inspired by these projects -- in particular, ``setup.py`` and ``colortools.py`` are modeled after seaborn.
-However the goals and scope of ultraplot are largely different:
+  Indeed, parts of UltraPlot were inspired by these projects -- in particular, ``setup.py`` and ``colortools.py`` are modeled after seaborn.
+However the goals and scope of UltraPlot are largely different:

 Why didn't you add to matplotlib directly?
 ==========================================

-Since ultraplot is built right into the matplotlib API, you might be wondering why we didn't contribute to the matplotlib project directly.
+Since UltraPlot is built right into the matplotlib API, you might be wondering why we didn't contribute to the matplotlib project directly.

 * Certain features directly conflict with matplotlib.
-For example, ultraplot's tight layout algorithm conflicts with matplotlib's `tight layout
+For example, UltraPlot's tight layout algorithm conflicts with matplotlib's `tight layout
   <https://matplotlib.org/tutorials/intermediate/tight_layout_guide.html>`__ by
-  permitting *fluid figure dimensions*, and the new `~ultraplot.gridspec.GridSpec` class permits *variable spacing* between rows and columns and uses *physical units* rather than figure-relative and axes-relative units.
+  permitting *fluid figure dimensions*, and the new :class:`~ultraplot.gridspec.GridSpec` class permits *variable spacing* between rows and columns and uses *physical units* rather than figure-relative and axes-relative units.
 * Certain features are arguably too redundant.
-For example, `~ultraplot.axes.Axes.format` is convenient, but the same tasks can be accomplished with existing axes and axis "setter" methods.
-Also, some of the functionality of `~ultraplot.ui.subplots` can be replicated with `axes_grid1
+For example, :func:`~ultraplot.axes.Axes.format` is convenient, but the same tasks can be accomplished with existing axes and axis "setter" methods.
+Also, some of the functionality of :func:`~ultraplot.ui.subplots` can be replicated with `axes_grid1
   <https://matplotlib.org/mpl_toolkits/axes_grid1/index.html>`__.
 Following `TOOWTDI
   <https://wiki.python.org/moin/TOOWTDI>`__ philosophy, these features should probably
   not be integrated.

 ..
-   * ultraplot design choices are made with the academic scientist working with ipython notebooks in mind, while matplotlib has a much more diverse base of hundreds of thousands of users.
-Matplotlib developers have to focus on support and API consistency, while ultraplot can make more dramatic improvements.
+   * UltraPlot design choices are made with the academic scientist working with ipython notebooks in mind, while matplotlib has a much more diverse base of hundreds of thousands of users.
+Matplotlib developers have to focus on support and API consistency, while UltraPlot can make more dramatic improvements.

 ..
-   Nevertheless, if any core matplotlib developers think that some of ultraplot's features should be added to matplotlib, please contact `Luke Davis <https://github.com/lukelbd>`__ and let him know!
+   Nevertheless, if any core matplotlib developers think that some of UltraPlot's features should be added to matplotlib, please contact `Luke Davis <https://github.com/lukelbd>`__ and let him know!

 Why do my inline figures look different?